johnwcowan/r7rs-work/DataFormatsCowan.md

 internal representation, using *delim* (a character) to delimit fields.
-If *delim* is a single space, any number of either spaces or tabs are jointly treated as the delimiter, so that both spaces and tabs that are part of a field need to be escaped with a backslash.
+If *delim* is a single space, any number of either spaces or tabs are jointly treated as the delimiter, so that both spaces and tabs that are to be interpreted as part of a field need to be escaped.
 When *port* returns an end of file object, the generator does the same.

 `(make-dsv-accumulator `*delim* [*port*]`)`